 The Company is required to assess its "foreign private issuer" ("FPI") status under U.S. securities laws on an annual basis at the end of its second quarter.
 While the Company currently qualifies as an FPI, it could lose its FPI status in the future.
 If the Company were to lose its status as an FPI it would be required to fully comply with both U.S. and Canadian securities and accounting requirements applicable to domestic issuers in each country.
 In addition, if the Company loses its FPI status, it would be required to report as a U.S. domestic issuer and be subject to other U.S. securities laws applicable to U.S. domestic issuers.
 The regulatory and compliance costs to our business under U.S. securities laws as a U.S. domestic issuer may be significantly greater than the costs our business incurs as a foreign private issuer.
 For example, as a U.S. domestic issuer, the Company would be required to file periodic reports and registration statements with the SEC on U.S. domestic issuer forms, which are more detailed and extensive in certain respects than the forms available to the Company as a foreign private issuer.
 The Company would also be required to report its oil and gas reserves and production information in accordance with applicable U.S. disclosure requirements.
-Such conversion and modifications would involve additional costs and may restrict the Company may lose its ability to rely upon exemptions from certain corporate governance requirements on U.S. stock exchanges that are available to FPIs, which could also increase its costs.
+Such conversion and modifications would involve additional costs and may restrict the Company's access to capital markets for a period of time until it has satisfied SEC reporting requirements.
+In addition, the Company may lose its ability to rely upon exemptions from certain corporate governance requirements on U.S. stock exchanges that are available to FPIs, which could also increase its costs.